hashicorp/terraform-provider-azurerm/website/docs/r/container_app.html.markdown

 * `location` - The location this Container App is deployed in.
 This is the same as the Environment in which it is deployed.

-* `outbound_ip_addresses` - An list of IP Addresses which the Container App can use.
+* `outbound_ip_addresses` - A list of the Public IP Addresses which the Container App uses for outbound network access.

 ## Timeouts